enjoyooor/friendtech-monitors/README.md

 # Friend.Tech Monitors

 Everyone's been making Friend Tech (FT) monitors from scratch, so I made one too.
 I decided to open-source the core of what I think is a reasonably robust system to bootstrap your FT tooling development.
-I use this on-and-off when I am active, and the pings are
+I use this on-and-off when I am active, and the pings are as fast as, if not milliseconds faster, the next FT monitor.

+I spent a lot of time fine-tuning and coming up with a reliable way to backfill all users.
+I believe people can create (and have been creating) cool monitors or ecosystem tooling if they have access to more signals, such as their public Twitter data, balances/tx history of funding wallets, etc.

 ### Summary

-- Uses `/users/by-id/:id` FT API to store all existing users
+- Uses `/users/by-id/:id` FT API to incrementally get new users
 - Leverages Twitter API v1.1 to bulk fetch user data
-- Sends new sign-up and first-key buy notifications via Discord webhooks
+- Optionally sends new sign-up and first-key buy notifications via Discord webhooks

 ### Important Files